 Since the UAE is a Muslim country, all courts adhere to Sharia laws in regard to inheritance.
-The laws also apply to both Muslim and non-Muslim expats living in the Emirates.
-So in the event that you or your spouse meet an unfortunate incident, the distribution of your wealth and assets that are in the UAE will be very different compared to your home country's laws.
+Previously, the laws also applied to both Muslim and non-Muslim expats living in the Emirates.
+Before the law reforms in November 2020, it meant that in the event that you or your spouse meet an unfortunate incident, the distribution of your wealth and assets that are in the UAE will be very different compared to your home country's laws.

-According to the UAE Personal Affairs Law (No. 28 of 2005), a non-Muslim expat who is a resident in the UAE can opt for the law of their Domicile Home Country to be applied to the distribution of their UAE assets, provided they have a legally recognized will.
+After the new law changes in November 2020, a non-Muslim expat who is a resident in the UAE can apply their home country's laws on the distribution of their UAE assets, or according to their legally recognized will.
 This is especially important for expatriate women faced with the death of their husband.

 What happens if I don't have a will in Dubai?